 Evolution of a management consultancy firm

-- What grades of consultant should be recruited in the first instance to maximise return on investment
+- What grades of the consultant should be recruited in the first instance to maximise return on investment

 - How best to recruit and retain this talent

 - The cultural and operational changes which may be required within the management consultancy firm to ensure effective talent management